oftenik/oftenik/README.md

 # Hello, I'm Oftenik! 👋

-### Hi, I'm Oftenik – Front-End Developer / UI Developer from Poland.
+### Hi, I'm Oftenik – Full-Stack Developer from Poland.

 ## About Me 👌
 ### ***I'm passionate about building responsive and engaging user interfaces using modern web technologies.
 I love tackling challenges and continuously learning new techniques to improve my craft.***